-Naan Recipe – Learn to make delicious, soft & fluffy naans at home with the help of this detailed step by step photo & video post.
-Naan is a leavened flatbread mostly baked in a tandoor (clay oven).
+Naan Recipe – Learn how to make delicious, soft & fluffy butter naan at home with the help of this detailed step by step photo & video post.
+Naan is a leavened flatbread mostly cooked in a tandoor (clay oven).
 It is one of the most ordered flatbreads in Indian restaurants & is eaten with a curry or dal (lentils).
 Restaurants typically serve many kinds of naans with varying thickness, textures & flavors.

 In the modern days, yeast & other leavening agents have replaced the bread starter.
 So most restaurants either use yeast or another leavening agent like baking powder & baking soda.

 If you order naan in Indian restaurants you may not find the texture & flavor to be the same in every place.
 Each place may have their own recipe to make these.
 So they taste and smell so different.

 Here I have shared 2 different ways to make the dough & 2 different ways to toast them.
 So this post will help you make the kind of naans you love!